 USA: Yes - in advance

-Everyone needs a visa to enter Algeria.
+All travellers need a visa to enter Algeria.
 Nationals of Israel, Malawi and Taiwan are not allowed into the country, and if you have a stamp in your passport from any of these countries your application will be rejected.

 Visas CANNOT be obtained on arrival so you must obtain your visa prior to departing.